This guide is intended to get new developers started with contributing to diffsims.

 Build and write documentation#

 Docstrings – written at the start of a function – give essential information about how it should be used, such as which arguments can be passed to it and what the syntax should be.
-The docstrings follow the NumPy specification, as shown in this example.
+The docstrings mostly follow the numpydoc standard.

 We use Sphinx for documenting functionality.
 Install necessary dependencies to build the documentation: